open-rmf/rmf/README.md

 colcon build --mixin release lld
 ```

-> NOTE: The first time the build occurs, many simulation models will be downloaded from Ignition Fuel to populate the scene when the simulation is run.
-As a result, the first build can take a very long time depending on the server load and your Internet connection (for example, 60 minutes).
+> NOTE: The first time the build occurs, many simulation models will be downloaded from Gazebo Fuel to populate the scene when the simulation is run.
+As a result, the first build can take a very long time depending on the server load and your internet connection (may be up to an hour).
 To build without downloading models append `--cmake-args -DNO_DOWNLOAD_MODELS=On` to the `colcon build`

 To run some demonstrations of Open-RMF in simulation, see [README in rmf_demos](https://github.com/open-rmf/rmf_demos).